MartinEesmaa/VVCEasy/README.md

 ### Publish single .NET binary executable

-If you want to compile and publish into one portable executable file, you can create if you wish like.
+If you want to compile and publish it into a portable executable file, you can do so if you wish.
 ```
 dotnet publish -c Release
 ```